Invitronic/StrokeRecognitionLib/README.md

 The StrokeRecognitionLib is a .NET library for the analysis of digital pen data.
 The library was developed for the examination of assessment tests with multiple choice questions and handwritten text answers.

-It was started by Thomas Jochmann and Jenny Güllmar at Invitronic GmbH, Jena, Germany.
+It was started by Thomas Jochmann and Jenny GÃ¼llmar at Invigon GmbH, Jena, Germany.

 Methods
 -------